Xetibo/ReSet-Doc/sections/result/distribution.typ

 Cargo is the package manager for the Rust language, which allows both the management of libraries within a project and the installation of binaries for a user.
 Installed binaries are located within the user home directory in ```sh ~/.cargo/bin/```.
-This means that a user must then manually handle installation of plugins by copying them into the right directory, or directly pass a different installation path for cargo during the plugin installation.
+This means that a user must then manually handle the installation of plugins by copying them into the right directory or directly passing a different installation path for cargo during the plugin installation.

 #subsection("Usage")